cannatag/ldap3/README.txt

         # request a few objects from the ldap server
         result1 = c.search('o=test','(cn=test-ldif*)', SEARCH_SCOPE_WHOLE_SUBTREE, attributes = ['sn', 'objectClass'])
         result2 = c.search('o=test','(!(cn=test-ldif*))', SEARCH_SCOPE_WHOLE_SUBTREE, attributes = ['sn', 'objectClass'])
-        ldifStream = c.response_to_ldif(result1)
+        ldif_stream = c.response_to_ldif(result1)

-ldifStream will contain the LDIF representation of the result entries.
+ldif_stream will contain the LDIF representation of the result entries.

 LDIF-change

-To have the ldif representation of Add, Modify, Delete and ModifyDn operation you must use the LDIF_PRODUCER strategy.
+To have the ldif representation of Add, Modify, Delete and ModifyDn operations you must use the LDIF_PRODUCER strategy.
 With this strategy operations are not executed on an LDAP server but are converted to an ldif-change format that can be sent to an LDAP server.

 For example::

     from ldap3 import Connection, STRATEGY_LDIF_PRODUCER
-    connection = Connection(server = None, clientStrategy = STRATEGY_LDIF_PRODUCER)  # no need of real LDAP server
+    connection = Connection(server = None, client_strategy = STRATEGY_LDIF_PRODUCER)  # no need of real LDAP server
     connection.add('cn=test-add-operation,o=test'), 'iNetOrgPerson',
                    {'objectClass': 'iNetOrgPerson', 'sn': 'test-add', 'cn': 'test-add-operation'})